MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 A macOS machine will allow you to work with the Azure CLI and Visual Studio Code, or your own preferred integrated development environment.

 > [!Note]
-> If you're using a macOS machine with the Azure Stack SDK, your remote machine will need to be in the same network as the Azure Stack SDK.
+> If you're using a macOS machine with the Azure Stack Development Kit, your remote machine will need to be in the same network as the Azure Stack Development Kit.
 You will not be able to connect using a Virtual Private Network connection.

 ### Set up your tools